Rudxain/Amotify/README.md

 This is arbitrary, so a pack-dev can decide whatever structure they want, as long as it matches the manifest.
 Of course, devs are encouraged to keep the structure consistent and organized.
 I personally recommend to **not** place audio files at pack-root, to prevent "namespace pollution".

-Despite the fact that this app will only be used on Android (ext4 and FAT32 file-systems), the path names shouldn't contain chars incompatible with NTFS or APFS.
-This is to ensure portability.
+Despite the fact that this app will only be used on Android (ext4 and FAT32 file-systems), path-names must also be compatible with NTFS and APFS.
+This is to ensure portability between development environments.

 Path names must be **valid UTF-8** (no control chars, no unpaired surrogates)